elastisys/compliantkubernetes/docs/compliantkubernetes/operator-manual/exoscale.md

 alerts:
   opsGenieHeartbeat:
     # enabled: true # set as default for prod flavour, defaults to "false" for dev
-    name: set-me    # set to name the hearbeat if enabled
+    name: set-me    # set to name the heartbeat if enabled

 issuers:
   letsencrypt: